-We asked contributor Anie Onaiza, whose story “Forgiving Abba” appears in our forthcoming Fall/Winter issue, to discuss her creative process, and we hope her answer inspires you.
+We asked contributor Anie Onaiza, whose story “Forgiving Abba” appears in our current issue, to discuss her creative process, and we hope her answer inspires you.

 “Forgiving Abba” percolated in my mind for years, so it is hard for me to point to one specific inspiration behind the story.
 I am interested in artists who often insist on certain rights and privileges with their loved ones hoping it will excuse their eccentricity, entitlement, fickleness or plain bad behavior.
 Such gifted but unrealized writers can judge those with lesser skills but greater commercial success with crudity and suspicion.
 I wanted to take all of that and place in it in Pakistan, in a man who is an artist with eccentricity and entitlement and fickleness, but with limited commercial success, a man whose critique sells better than his prose, and whose poetry is nourished not by love but by regrets.
 I then placed him in a conventional marriage with a quiet, obedient woman who doesn’t understand his writing.
 I surrounded him with people with a fear-flatter-flee response to his presence.
 How is such a man to be understood, possibly even redeemed?
 And when?